 “Going into that first day I was ignorant about the capabilities of people with Down syndrome,” Dowling told The Mighty.
 “You’re inclined to go, ‘Oh, that’s David.
 He has Down syndrome.
 No. Down syndrome doesn’t define David.
 He’s a dynamic, cool dude.
 He just happens to have an extra chromosome on him.”

-When Dowling and producers first met DeSanctis at a casting call in Louisville, Ky., the 21-year-old didn’t give the best audition.
-Before “Produce,” he’d only acted in a high school play.
+When Dowling and producers first met DeSanctis at a casting call in Louisville, Kentucky, the 21-year-old didn’t give the best audition.
+Before “Where Hope Grows,” he’d only acted in a high school play.
 His personality won him the role.